 File the petition

 Your employer must start the procedure by filing Form I-129, Petition for Nonimmigrant Worker to the U.S Citizenship and Immigration Services (USCIS).
 This petition is the main form for most non-immigrant work visas.
 Your employer must file this form at least 45 days before you are scheduled to start your work.
-They also must pay a fee of $460.
+They also must pay a fee of $705 (from October 2, 2020).
 In addition to the form, they must also submit any proof that you have the extraordinary abilities in art, TV, or film industry.
 So they must prove that you fulfill the requirements above.

 After USCIS gets the petition, they will review it and give a response.
 If your case is approved, you and your employer will get Form I-797, Notice of Action, and then you as the applicant can start your application for the O-1B visa.